-11.3.3: MEETING FOLLOW-UP: THE MINUTES
+11.3.3: Meeting Follow-up: The Minutes

 A permanent record of the meeting's discussion, known as "minutes," summarizes major points raised, decisions taken, and actions assigned.
 A meeting participant who is especially fast a typing is usually assigned the role of recorder and adds bullet-point notes under each agenda item in the agenda soft copy to record the minutes.
 Action items should be highlighted since they are the main takeaways (e.g., "ACTION: Melinda to investigate new software for streamlining the job tendering process").
 Emailed out to all participants afterwards, the minutes document serves not only as a reminder to those who attended, especially those tasked with action items, but can also be forwarded on to those who didn't so they too can get a sense of decisions made and action items that may affect them.
 This is especially efficient if those non-attendees' time is better used on other work rather than in a meeting.
 The document is usually considered tentative until officially approved at the next meeting, where it's usually the first point on the agenda.
-If anyone noticed any inaccuracies in the previous meeting's minutes, those are pointed out and corrected right away before the that previous meeting's minutes are approved and archived.
+If anyone noticed any inaccuracies in the previous meeting's minutes are approved and archived.

-11.3.4: MEETING-ENHANCING TECHNOLOGY
+11.3.4: Meeting-enhancing Technology